Fistful of Metal is the debut

 some ways it is just as solid, if not moreso.
 Upon acquiring this one, I actually found it to be easier to get into than Among

-era), to the closing moments of the final track, this album features solid Thrash riffs and memorable melodies and vocal lines.
+this era), to the closing moments of the final track, this album features solid Thrash riffs and memorable melodies and vocal

-The guitars possess a crushing heaviness, despite the low volume of this record, and the bass adds another layer of doom,
+lines.
+The guitars possess a crushing heaviness, despite the low volume of this record, and the bass adds another layer of

-at times.
+doom, at times.
 There is a dark vibe present in songs like "Who Cares Wins" and "Misery Loves Company".
-Belladonna's singing kills
+Belladonna's singing

-the atmosphere on some of the tracks, as he sounds too upbeat and the comical lyrics do not help him at all.
-"Now It's Dark"
+kills the atmosphere on some of the tracks, as he sounds too upbeat and the comical lyrics do not help him at all.
+"Now It's

-and "Schism" are too examples of this.
-Other than this, he does sound more natural here, fitting in better than on this album's
+Dark" and "Schism" are too examples of this.
+Other than this, he does sound more natural here, fitting in better than on this

-predecessor.
-There is still a rhythmic quality to the music, with the guitars and drums blending together at times, rather
+album's predecessor.
+There is still a rhythmic quality to the music, with the guitars and drums blending together at times,

-than the percussion merely keeping a beat.
-Overall, the material is a little more simplistic than their earlier efforts, but
+rather than the percussion merely keeping a beat.
+Overall, the material is a little more simplistic than their earlier efforts,

-that the drums have to be as prominent as the guitars since the effect would be lost otherwise.
-The vocals sound slightly
+songwriting is such that the drums have to be as prominent as the guitars since the effect would be lost otherwise.
+The vocals

-lower in the mix than on the last record, which works out well.
-The general impression is that the production is rather dry,
+sound slightly lower in the mix than on the last record, which works out well.
+The general impression is that the production

-but it is not bad either.
+impressive album, but it is not bad either.
 It includes a handful of really good songs and some that are more boring.
-In other words, it is
+In other

-like every other Anthrax release from this time period.
-It should certainly appeal to any fan of the band, so long as you
+words, it is like every other Anthrax release from this time period.
+It should certainly appeal to any fan of the band, so

-take the bad with the good.
-One thing is for certain: it is a crime that the band hardly recalls anything on this L.P. aside
+long as you take the bad with the good.
+One thing is for certain: it is a crime that the band hardly recalls anything on this

 (11 Nov.
 2011)